-Moving forward, entirely new markets are being created by V2X technologies, which will support safer driving by enabling communication between vehicles, communication between vehicles and the traffic infrastructure, and between vehicles and people, as well as by over the air (OTA) technologies that allow the software in on-board equipment to be updated via the Internet and various mobility services that will make transportation more convenient.
+Moving forward, entirely new markets are being created by V2X technologies.
+These technologies will support the advanced automated driving, which will eventually be commercially available, safer driving, over the air (OTA) technologies that allow the software in on-board equipment to be updated via the Internet.
+They will also enhance the convenience of transportation by coordinating with various mobility services.
 Despite their convenience, the various means of communicating with external sources acquired by vehicles also present a higher threat of hacking and underscore the importance of cybersecurity, a situation that is sparking intensified development of vehicle security technologies.
+The UN regulation on vehicle cybersecurity and software updates was adopted at the World Forum for Harmonization of Vehicle Regulations (WP.29) meeting held in June 2020.
+It is expected to be introduced in Japan in 2022.